lathonez/cv/cv.md

 Programming Teacher
 : *Sydney Programming School (code4fun)*
 __Sep 2016 - Mar 2017__
 Code4Fun are a commercial programming school in Sydney, Australia.
-I taught with them most afternoons and on occasional holiday camps.<br><br>
+As part of the teaching team I taught most afternoons and on occasional holiday camps.<br><br>
 Teaching classes and preparing courses provided a different take on patience and communication that I have since found useful professionally.
 Moreover, teaching to a student who has no grounding in a subject truly enforces your own knowledge of the fundamentals.<br><br>
 ~ Teach programming to students aged 6-16 in groups of up to 22<br>
 ~ Create and teach syllabi for Angular 2 ([WhatsApp clone](https://github.com/lathonez/powwow)) and Python ([Aboriginal Translation Portal](https://github.com/lathonez/wangka))<br>